 Endometriosis is a chronic inflammatory condition in which tissue similar to the lining of the uterus grows in places where it shouldn’t.
 It can appear on the ovaries, bowel, bladder, pelvic wall - even the diaphragm in some cases.
 It’s far more than a “bad period.”
-Endometriosis can cause severe pelvic pain, heavy bleeding, fatigue, digestive issues and fertility challenges.
+Estimates vary, but endometriosis is commonly cited as affecting somewhere between 1 in 7 and 1 in 9 people with periods, and it can cause severe pelvic pain, heavy bleeding, fatigue, digestive issues and fertility challenges.
 It’s a whole-body condition that deserves whole-body care.

 If you regularly miss work, cancel plans or reshape your life around pain, that’s not “just periods.”
 That’s a cue to get support.
 Start by tracking your symptoms for at least two cycles.